-As a light source becomes whiter (higher CCT) it typically contains more blue light.
+As a light source becomes whiter (higher CCT) it typically contains more blue light (see red trendline).

 But the relationship is not perfect (look at the arrows where CCT is similar but blue light content is up to x8 higher).